HuMiTriet/VGU-Eureka/documentation/signal.md

     });
 ```
 ## Limit excessive querying
-- Whenever users trying to check their information in the SOS information view, conventionally we will have to query user's request information in the database to fill in all the field in this view
+- Whenever users trying to check their information in the SOS information view, conventionally we will have to query user's request information in the database to fill in all the field in this view.

 ![SOS information view](/documentation/Collections/SOS_info_view.png)

 - This causes unnecessary queries and therefore we don't want this to happen to our database (expensive database operating costs)